 The Authority is not a capital intensive agency but where appropriate employs a robust capital expenditure management framework that includes integrated planning, budgeting, reporting, appraisal and monitoring processes.
 The Authority expects to spend up to \$30,000 per annum on capital items over the forecast period.
 The most significant component of the capital expenditure programme relates to maintaining our computer hardware and supporting software.
-The Authority is involved in a justice sector shared accommodation and services project which may have an impact on our capital requirements in the latter part of the forecast period of this Statement of Intent.

-SUMMARY OF OUTPUTS & OUTPUT EXPENSES FOR 2012/13
+SUMMARY OF OUTPUTS & OUTPUT EXPENSES FOR 2013/14